spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

   .. image:: /static/3/calculating_intersection_density/images/image5.png
      :align: center

 6. Remove the Intersections layer and click :guilabel:`Deselect features from all layers` button to remove the selection.
 We will now merge all adjacent road segments, so the segments between intersections are merged into a single feature.
-Open the Processing Toolbox and locate the :guilabel:`Vector geometry --> Dissolve` tool.
+Open the Processing Toolbox and locate the :menuselection:`Vector geometry --> Dissolve` tool.
 Double-click to open it.

   .. image:: /static/3/calculating_intersection_density/images/image6.png
      :align: center